 )

-# depth axis line so it is obvious
+# depth axis line to make depth extent obvious

 ax.plot(